Wednesday, April 17, 2024

 "There is therefore now no condemnation for those who are in Christ Jesus (i.e. we are perfectly right with God in Christ).
 For the law of the Spirit of life has set you free in Christ Jesus from the law of sin and death.
 For God has done what the law, weakened by the flesh, could not do.
 By sending his own Son in the likeness of sinful flesh and for sin, he condemned sin in the flesh, in order that the righteous requirement of the law might be fulfilled in us..." - Rom ‭8:1‭-‬5‬

-Each of the above 3 passages shows the desired outcome of God making us right with him is that we will live righteously
+Each of the above 3 passages shows that the desired outcome of God making us right with him is that we live righteously

-In fact, in several of Paul's letters (Ephesians, Colossians, ³Hebrews and Romans) the first part of the letter lays out what God has done for us, and the remaining part deals with how we are to conduct ourselves in light of this.
+In fact, in several of Paul's letters (Ephesians, Colossians, ³Hebrews and Romans) the first part of the letter lays out what God has done for us regarding our unrighteous state, and the remaining part deals with how we are to conduct ourselves in light of this.

 This is clearest in the book of Romans, where the first 11 chapters elaborate on our alienation from God and what He has done for us in Christ, then from chapter 12 on it shifts to how we conduct ourselves in light of this

 This isn't a coincidence, it is because righteous living must always flow out of a righteous standing with God.
-This is clearly implied and stated explicitly in several passages.
+This is clearly implied and stated explicitly in the above and other passages.
+If how we live has not changed, we need to be sure we truly know Him

 For a further discussion on being right vs living right click here